koor-tech/koor/design/ceph/decouple-ceph-version.md

 ## New Design

-There are two versions that will be specified independently in the cluster: the Rook version and the Ceph version.
+There are two versions that will be specified independently in the cluster: the Koor Storage Distribution version and the Ceph version.

 ### Rook Version

-The Rook version is defined by the operator's container `image` tag.
+The Koor Storage Distribution version is defined by the operator's container `image` tag.
 All Rook containers launched by the operator will also launch the same version of the Rook image.
 The full image name is an important part of the version.
 This allows the container to be loaded from a private repo if desired.

-In this example, the Rook version is `rook/ceph:v0.8.1`.
+In this example, the Koor Storage Distribution version is `koorinc/ceph:v0.8.1`.

 ```yaml
 apiVersion: apps/v1